SuperDARN/rst/docs/user_guide/mac_install.md

 You will also need the CDF (Common Data Format) library which can be downloaded from NASA. **Make sure you successfully installed the ncurses library for your distribution first.**
-You can find the latest release at: [http://cdf.gsfc.nasa.gov/](http://cdf.gsfc.nasa.gov) For macOS it is also available through macports, as are all listed dependencies
+You can find the latest release at: [http://cdf.gsfc.nasa.gov/](http://cdf.gsfc.nasa.gov) For macOS it is also available through MacPorts, as are all listed dependencies.
+However, if the MacPorts installation errors or you do not use MacPorts, you may follow the instructions below.

+From the above site, navigate to the `macosx` directory and download the pre-compiled binary file `cdf[XX_X]-setup_universal_binary.tar.gz`, where `XX_X` is the version number of the latest release.
+Unpack the binary using `tar -xzvf cdf[XX_X]-setup_universal_binary.tar.gz` and double-click on the unpacked binary to be led through installation instructions.
+Alternatively, you may follow the instructions given on the linux page, replacing the `make OS=linux ENV=gnu all` with `make OS=macosx ENV=gnu all`.
+You can now delete the `cdfXX_X-dist` directory or binary and the `tar.gz` archive.

 Now go to the [Installation](#installation)